nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 ;;;;;;;;;;;;;;;;;4;;;;3;393.1+4&&5&&;;;;;;;;;;;;;;;;;;;;;<9;<;;;;;464262
 ```

   2. Download some data using the SRA toolkit.
-As an example we will use Illumina MiSeq data from an individual of *Cylindrophis* *ruffus*:
+As an example we will use Illumina MiSeq data from an individual of *Cylindrophis* *ruffus* used in Streicher & Wiens [2016](https://www.sciencedirect.com/science/article/abs/pii/S1055790316300495?via%3Dihub):

 ```
 ./fasterq-dump SRR3284185